albinjames/albinjames/README.md

 - 📫 How to reach me: **jamesalbin44 at gmail.com** or my [LinkedIn](https://www.linkedin.com/in/albinjames1729/)

 - ⚡ "Fun fact" about self: **These days one of my favourite actitivies is doing the groceries.
-It blends well with an evening walk :)**
+It blends well with an evening walk and some cool podcasts:)**

 <h4 align="center">I look forward to a career in Data Science!</h4>
 <!--<h3 align="left">Connect with me:</h3>